celeron55/kasari/kasarisw/README.txt

 also runs its own instance of the algorithm and displays the output of that.
 This way, the robot's behavior can be compared to the simulator's behavior.

+The robot achieves directional movement while spinning by differentially modulating the RPM of its left and right motors, based on a target vector from the motion planner.
+This creates net propulsion in the desired direction, synchronized with real-time orientation from LIDAR and accelerometer data.